There is no bigger addiction than saving money, it is more intoxicating than the sweetest nectar. “

 Sometimes there are many unforeseen and unplanned expenses, which can be avoided with a little foresight on our parts, but you know what it’s never too late to start.

 In this blog post I will share 33 practical tips and tricks to train your mind and help you develop better money habits.

-To help you I have created a really pretty free expense tracker at the end of this post.
-Seriously download it it’s really pretty!
+To help you I have created a really simple free expense tracker along with my productivity planner, you can grab it at the end of this post.

 Saving a decent amount each month is pretty doable if you only set your mind to it.

 Like all good habits developing a habit of saving money works mostly on a psychological level.
 So are you ready for some mind training?

 Sometimes our mind needs a visual conformation of facts it already knows.
 So this is a very simple mind trick where you note down your primary or multiple income sources.

 Once your mind understands where the money is coming from it gets into an organisation mode on how to manage this money conveniently and to save this particular amount as much as possible.

 Do this very simple exercise and do let me know if it has made a difference.

 - Note down your monthly earnings in notebook.
 Write down what you receive each month or weekly, any amount that is credited to your bank account or received in cash.
 For the sake of simplicity, don’t include your interest from bank account, mutual funds or other investments.